SFPC/detroit/README.md

 - [DIY Network Protocols and Communication Infrastructures](https://github.com/tchoi8/distributedwebofcare/blob/detroit/README.md) taught by Taeyoon Choi

 _June 2019_
-- We led two code poetry workshops at the The Room Project and the Commons.
+- We led two code poetry workshops at the The Room Project and the Detroit Commons.
 The workshop involved a sensory exercise where participants were asked to act as a conduit for their body and record unfiltered sensory information through words, then transfer those words onto cards in order to algorithmically rearrange them and read them out loud in a webring poem.
 - [Folder Poetry Club](https://github.com/melaniehoff/folderpoetry) was a workshop taught by Melanie Hoff, co-organized by the School for Poetic Computation and Detroit Community Technology Project.
 In tandom with the workshop, Neta Bomani and Taeyoon Choi created a zine.

 ### Technology and class materials